stevenhuyn/NBA-2K77/README.md

 - Think Aloud
 - Post Walkthrough Interview

+#### Think Aloud
+For our observational method, we gave the users a small set of instructions on how to play the game as well as an instruction to voice out their thoughts.

+From there, minimal input from the interviewer was given as users attempted to play through our levels.
+We noted down notable responses and collated them together.

+#### Post Walkthrough Interview

 The post walkthrough interview questions we used were:
 - Did the game feel too fast or too slow?
 How was the pace?
 - Was the game easy to understand?